Types Of Traffic Tickets: Speeding, Traffic Violations (2025)

 Because moving violations pose more of a risk to others than non-moving violations, they often come with stiffer penalties.
 It’s important to note that while serious offenses like DUI and reckless driving are classed as moving violations, they often result in arrests instead of traffic tickets.

-Moving violations — even relatively minor ones — will often impact your insurance premiums because they indicate you may be a risky driver for insurance companies to cover.
+Moving violations — even relatively minor ones, such as driving with historic tags outside permitted use - will often impact your insurance premiums because they indicate you may be a risky driver for insurance companies to cover.
 For instance, if you’ve ever gotten a speeding ticket, you may have noticed your average car insurance cost per month increased shortly after.

 Non-Moving Violations